International Student Art Contest

 For Teachers

-In oder to make it easier for teachers to encourage their students to participate in the Science Without Borders® Challenge, the Khaled bin Sultan Living Oceans Foundation has compiled a number of resources to help them do so.
-This includes providing information and links to lesson plans to help students learn about the theme, a grading rubric, and the following handouts they can use in their classrooms:
+To help teachers encourage their students to participate in the Science Without Borders® Challenge, the Khaled bin Sultan Living Oceans Foundation has compiled a number of resources to help them do so.
+This includes providing information and links to lesson plans to help students learn about the theme, a grading rubric, and a handout they can use in their classrooms.